Are you ready for inbound bookings?

 • A payment system should be in place, in order to accept trade bookings on credit terms and follow up with an invoice.
 This includes a credit application and approval process to vet your ITO partners before extending them credit.

-Credit applications options include:
+Credit application options include:

 Online: Simplify credit approval checks by collaborating with an online platform.
-Below are some recommendations, but it's recommended that businesses seek financial or legal counsel when evaluating online application tools.
-Consider options such as Automated Credit Application Processing System, Forms & Software | CreditorWatch, Creditworks
+Below are some examples, but it's recommended that businesses seek financial or legal counsel when evaluating online application tools.
+Consider options such as Automated Credit Application Processing System, Forms & Software | CreditorWatch, Creditworks Australia - Services - Credit & Risk Management - Automated Credit Application & Decisioning, Best AI-Powered Credit Risk Management & Analysis Software (highradius.com).

 Soft copy: The provided sample credit application serves as an illustrative example and should be used as a reference guide.
 It's advisable for businesses to seek professional guidance.
 Click here to view.